marcusmcb/JS-Drum-Machine/README.md

 * Native Instruments M32 - use the first nine white keys starting from the left to play sounds (using the default MIDI mode on boot up)
 * Arturia BeatStep - use the front pad row to play sounds (no other set up needed!)

+### Touchscreen Compatibility:

+There's none at the moment (browser-only) but it's something that I'm actively looking into.

 Enjoy!